bryanheinz/LaunchBar-Actions/readme.md

 - ☑️ requires argument
 - ☑️ accepts string argument

+### Songwhip
+[Songwhip](https://songwhip.com) takes a music streaming service URL and creates a Songwhip page for it, and then copies that URL to the clipboard.

+Requires:
+- Python 3
+- Python Requests module

 ### uuidgen
 uuidgen generates a UUID and copies it to your clipboard.